HECVAT Category

 Are your primary and secondary data centers geographically diverse?

-This question is asking whether your organization maintains primary and secondary data centers that are located in different geographic regions.
+Geographic separation of data centers is the focus: the question asks whether your primary and secondary sites sit in distinct regions to survive localized disasters.
 Geographic diversity in data centers is a critical aspect of disaster recovery and business continuity planning.

 Is the service hosted in a high-availability environment?

-This question is asking whether your service is hosted in an environment designed to minimize downtime and service disruptions.
+Availability is what's being assessed: whether your service runs in a high-availability environment engineered to minimize downtime and disruption.
 A high-availability (HA) environment includes redundant components, systems, and infrastructure to ensure continuous operation even when individual components fail.

 Is redundant power available for all data centers where institutional data will reside?